Koh Panyee Thailand: the ultimate travel guide

 There are only a few places to stay on the island, but I really recommend you do.
 Seeing the island without any tourists is a completely different experience.
 Furthermore, the sunset is amazing.

-Things to do at Koh Panyee
+The best things to do at Koh Panyee

 There are not a lot of things to do in Koh Panyee.
 Part of the charm is its relaxed atmosphere.
 One day and one night will be enough to get a good sense of the town and the people.
 The village is not that big and it is easy to explore on foot.
 Alternatively, you can also rent a kayak to paddle around the village